Scale factor (computer science): Uses

 Certain number formats may be chosen for an application for convenience in programming, or because of certain advantages offered by the hardware for that number format.
-For instance, early processors did not natively support the IEEE floating-point standard for representing fractional values, so integers were used to store representations of the real world values by applying a scale factor to the real value.
+For instance, early processors did not natively support floating-point arithmetic for representing fractional values, so integers were used to store representations of the real world values by applying a scale factor to the real value.
 Similarly, because hardware arithmetic has a fixed width (commonly 16, 32, or 64 bits, depending on the data type), scale factors allow representation of larger numbers (by manually multiplying or dividing by the specified scale factor), though at the expense of precision.
 By necessity, this was done in software, since the hardware did not support fractional value.
 Scale factors are also used in floating-point numbers, and most commonly are powers of two.
 For example, the double-precision format sets aside 11 bits for the scaling factor (a binary exponent) and 53 bits for the significand, allowing various degrees of precision for representing different ranges of numbers, and expanding the range of representable numbers beyond what could be represented using 64 explicit bits (though at the cost of precision).

 As an example of where precision is lost, a 16-bit unsigned integer (uint16) can only hold a value as large as 65,53510.
 If unsigned 16-bit integers are used to represent values from 0 to 131,07010, then a scale factor of 1/2 would be introduced, such that the scaled values correspond exactly to the real-world even integers.
 As a consequence, for example, the number 3 cannot be represented, because a stored 1 represents a real-world 2, and a stored 2 represents a real-world 4; there are not enough bits available to avoid this error in this representation.